The Warao indigenous community in Venezuela have suffered widespread

 Despite their connections with the land, these communities were accused

-of unsustainable activities, including overhunting, which may have
+of unsustainable activities, including overhunting, which was alleged to

-led to a decrease in the local manatee population and local wildlife.
+decrease the local manatee population and local wildlife.

 The Warao people themselves have also been criticized for the burning